The spring growth flush

 Where $ClipVol_{14}$ is the 14 day average clipvol, the units for clipvol are equivalent to mL/m2 or the equivalent L/1000 m2, $GP_{14}$ is the 14 day average GP on a scale of 0 to 1, and 20 is a constant.

-The Chaotic Turf Speedo
+The Chaotic Turf GvX

 Why the calculations with an average over 14 days?
 Well, I’m trying to get an idea of how much the grass is growing given the recent weather conditions.
 I’ve done this with 30 day averages, but I realized I wasn’t so concerned with how the grass was growing in relation to the weather 28 days ago.
 I’ve done this with 7 day averages too.
 I thought that sometimes there aren’t enough mows in a week, or the weather changes too violently in one week, and I liked having that little bit of extra smoothing that comes from including data from the previous week.
-So a couple years ago I began calculating the speedo for most situations using the 14 day average.
+So a couple years ago I began calculating the GvX for most situations using the 14 day average.
 I’m not saying this is the only way to do it, but this is how I’m making the calculation right now.

 Here’s how I’m not doing it.